What is the point of Digital Health?

 This focus on quality of living is echoed in the British Heart Foundation's forward aims: "... coronary heart disease remains the single largest cause of death in the UK, quality of life is diminished for millions living with cardiovascular disease and each day seemingly healthy young people die suddenly from a heart rhythm disturbance.
 Only when we fully understand the molecular processes underlying these events will we be able to neutralise their threat."

-At RemoteHealth Tech, we believe by contributing to increased quality of life and understanding of the causes of sudden loss of life of people suffering from abnormal heart rhythm conditions we can assist digital health to be of useful relevance to society.
+At RemoteHealth Tech, our aim is to assist digital health to be of useful relevance to society by contributing to increased quality of life and to the understanding of the causes of sudden loss of life of people suffering from abnormal heart rhythm conditions.

 Baron Armah-Kwantreng is CEO of RemoteHealth Tech, an ambitious digital health software company focused on improving clinical outcomes of people at risk of heart rhythm conditions via a series of remote monitoring software services.